andreasvisbech/Plotly_data_analysis/README.md

   The extinction coefficient should be given in Abs 0.1% i.e. the M-1 cm-1 extinction coeff. divided by MW.
 - "AKTA_volume_load": Specific to AKTA analysis.
 Takes the amount of supernatant loaded during chromatography.
 Used for calculating the culture yield.
+- "Fit_model": Specify the models used for peak fitting.
+Separate with semicolon (;).
+Can be: "Gaussian".
+- "Fit_misc":
+    * "center_guess": used as initial values for guessing peak centers.
+Specify a value for each peak separated by semicolon (;).

 FIDA MODULE:
 - "Fitting_interval": Used for fitting data.
 Two numbers separated by ";".
 Denotes the x value interval that should be